Code of Marketing Communication Self-Regulation Italy

 Alternatively, the President of the Jury may revoke the ruling and call the parties to appear before the Jury to discuss the dispute at the earliest possible opportunity but no later than the time frame envisaged for standard procedures.
 If the Jury confirms the non-compliance, it takes the steps described in the first paragraph above.

-Marketers planning to hire an advertising agency or professional consultant to join them on one or more creative projects to participate in a tender, or in a joint or individual consultancy, should refrain from using or imitating any creative or inventive aspects of the project(s) that are rejected or not selected, for three years as of the filing date of such material with the Secretariat of the Istituto dell’Autodisciplina Pubblicitaria, such material being filed in a sealed envelope by the advertising agency or professional consultant concerned, complying with the Regulation.
+Marketers planning to hire an advertising agency or professional consultant to join them on one or more creative projects to participate in a tender, or in a joint or individual consultancy, should refrain from using or imitating any creative or inventive aspects of the project(s) that are rejected or not selected, for three years as of the filing date of such material by the advertising agency or professional consultant concerned according to the terms of the Regulation.

 In order to protect the creative elements of a marketing communication, isolated messages released in anticipation of and to safeguard a future communication campaign must be filed and published in compliance with the rules and regulations of the Istituto dell’Autodisciplina Pubblicitaria.
 The filings in force are published on IAP website.